nataliakudinova/solution/README.md

 Task 1

-  It was solved by using Power BI connected to sql server; Power Bi file attached and the summary presentation (Task 1)- if there is no possibility to open powerBI
+  It was solved by using Power BI connected to sql server; Power Bi file is too big to attache - the summary presentation (Task 1) with screenshots was done instead (PowerBi is available upon request)

 Task 2